 Bosk Coffee Roastery is a small Roastery nestled into the Dorset countryside, founded and run by Louise and John Burton.
-Bosk Coffee specialise in sustainable, speciality coffee and care deeply about the social impact of their coffee, right from the initial grower, and work hard to make sure that from grower, to farmer, to supplier, to roasting and packaging, that every stage of the process is sustainable and ethical.
+Bosk Coffee are a coffee roaster that specialise in sustainable, speciality coffee and care deeply about the social impact of their coffee, right from the initial grower, and work hard to make sure that from grower, to farmer, to supplier, to roasting and packaging, that every stage of the process is sustainable and ethical.

 Bosk kindly sent me 4 samples of their coffees for me to taste and I had a lovely session of coffee cupping to try them all (the coffee cupping process is detailed below).
 I normally love a coffee with a sweet and chocolate-y tasting note, but I was sent a variety and I surprised myself that I loved them all.
 None of the coffees were bitter in taste (as some espresso blends can be) and they all had full flavour profiles, easy to drink black.
 This is testament to care taken in in the roasting process so as not to roast them too long and add that bitter aftertaste.